 You gotta be careful to find one that doesn’t have separators in the middle.
 You want a big old cargo area in the middle to fit your insert, like this:

 I personally don’t like the flip top bags because it’s easier to access a camera in a zippered bag.
 But hey if you want to go that way, do your thing!
+There are a variety of travel purses that could work.
 That’s the whole point of the DIY Travel Camera Bag – buy the bag that works for you!

 Step 3 Accessorize!